 Niobium Jump Rings - Cleaning

 Oils from the skin can make your Niobium seem dull.
-To clean Niobium, use a window cleaner to polish.
+To clean Niobium, use a window cleaner (such as Windex) to polish.
 Rinse and dry your piece completely to bring back the shine.

 Niobium Jump Rings - Specifications

 Our jump rings follow the American Wire Gauge (AWG), also known as Brown and Sharpe (B&S).
 All sizes listed are inside diameter (I.D.), measured in millimeters which corresponds to the size of the mandrel onto which the wire is wound.
 Use these I.D.'s as a guide not an absolute.
 The wire used to make our jump rings is of extremely high quality and made using an IOS-Certified production process.
 However, like all wire, there may be slight tolerances in size.
 Wire diameter may vary up to 0.03mm (0.0012”) larger or smaller than the listed size.
 Occasionally you might get a misshapen ring or an end cut half ring.
 To account for this, we put extra rings in every bag.